wpaven/alternator_export/README.md

 We have a MVP working here for saving a small table from Scylla Alternator to S3.
 Moving on to parallelizing the scan as well as saving directly to S3.
 (File currenlty lands locally first.)

+**Scan.java drives this.
+Update configs/app.config for your environments.**
+ ListTables is some practice stuff I'll be removing.